Colombia’s ex-President Alvaro Uribe sentenced to 12 years of house arrest

 Critics have also questioned Uribe’s ties to right-wing paramilitaries, another allegation the ex-president has rejected.

-But more than a decade ago, Uribe took action to silence one of his most prominent critics, leftist Senator Ivan Cepeda, sparking his current trial.
+But more than a decade ago, Uribe took action to silence one of his most prominent critics, left-wing Senator Ivan Cepeda, sparking his current trial.

 Cepeda and others had drawn connections between Uribe’s rise in politics in the 1990s and the creation of the paramilitary group Bloque Metro.